nus-cs2103-AY2324S1/ip/docs/README.md

 # Buddy

 Hi, I'm Buddy, excited to meet you!
-Keeping track of your tasks can be extremely tiring so fear not, because I'm here to save the day!
+Keeping track of your tasks can be extremely tiring but fear not, because I'm here to save the day!

 When you enter, you will be greeted by this message: